CuboAzul/CuboAzul/README.md

-# Hello, and again, welcome to the Aperture Science Enrichment Center.
+# Hello and, again, welcome to the Aperture Science Computer-Aided Enrichment Center.

 Hi, I'm a Blue Cube